AntonioUOC/TFM/README.md

 # TFM
-Scripts used to analise data and create figures for Antonio Rodríguez Romera's TFM
+This repository includes the scripts used to analise data and create figures for Antonio Rodríguez Romera's TFM